-Blaine Donley is the Owner and Chief Software Architect of Quaso LLC.
-He is a doctoral candidate in the Computer Science Department of George Mason University's Volgenau School of Engineering in the Information Technology Program.
-His current research is focused on model-based testing of web applications.
+Blaine Donley is the Owner of Quaso LLC.
+He is a former doctoral candidate in the Computer Science Department of George Mason University's Volgenau School of Engineering in the Information Technology Program.
+Blaine is actively designing and developing software for a variety of businesses.

 End-to-end development of a real-time surveying system for the collection and analysis of patient feedback; includes a patent pending algorithm for sentiment analysis.